Dehghanni/Teofl/Speaking.md

 - Had I known about different subjects at an early age, I would have studied other majors like music which I fell in love with.
 - … arouse students&#39; curiosity.
-- They will gradually metamorphose to industrious people.
+- They will gradually metamorphose to industrious and indefatigable people.
+It will raise their stamina and boredom threshold.
 - Teachers should have patient to answer inquisitive children&#39;s question.

 - **Homework for students**